Why heading to the hills is a smart summer choice

 Ringed by mountains topping 8,000 to 10,000 feet in elevation, one of the benefits of visiting Palm Desert is that it’s remarkably easy to head for the hills.
 Come summertime, that’s particularly appealing because those same mountain highs offer a refreshing respite from our valley heat—and yet are accessible in an hour or less.

 The mountains that provide Palm Desert with its backdrop are home to a national monument, state parks and a network of trails.
 If you’re looking for the express pass to whisk you to these public lands, look no further than the Palm Springs Aerial Tramway.
 The Tram delivers you to the 8516’ level of Mt.
-San Jacinto where you can hike under the pines and sight-see in temperatures that are, on average, 30 degrees cooler than the valley floor.
-When you tire of all that pristine beauty, head back to the Tram’s Mountain Station, where you can enjoy a variety of dining options and take in the valley view.
-Frequent Tram visitors can take advantage of their Summer Pass which offers unlimited rides from May 1 through August 31 for just $80 for adults.
-Whenever you choose to visit, don’t forget that the Tram is scheduled to close for a three-week annual maintenance period beginning September 9.
+San Jacinto where you can hike under the pines and sightsee in temperatures that are, on average, 30 degrees cooler than the valley floor.
+When you tire of all that pristine beauty, head back to the Tram’s Mountain Station, where you can enjoy a sandwich or salad at Pines Cafe and take in the valley view.
+Tram tickets are available in advance on the pstramway.com website if you want to plan in advance and avoid a wait in line.
+Summer passes are once again available for folks inclined to make repeat visits to this summer sanctuary.

 Another great mountain destination within an hour’s drive of Palm Desert is the fun and artsy town of Idyllwild.
 It’s a great destination year-round, and thanks to its mile-high elevation and cooler temperatures, it’s particularly popular in summer.
 You can walk about town and enjoy the charms of its downtown shopping district, or hike one of the trails that head out into state wilderness areas.
 Humber Park and many of the U.S. Forest Service parking areas that surround Idyllwild require a National Forest Adventure Pass or an Interagency pass.
-You can pick one up at the National Monument Visitor Center or Big 5 in Palm Desert, or visit the San Jacinto District Ranger Station at 54270 Pine Crest in Idyllwild.
+You can pick one up at Big 5 sporting goods stores in our area or visit the San Jacinto District Ranger Station at 54270 Pine Crest in Idyllwild.

 Looking for more information on Palm Desert and our easy escapes to the mountains?
 Contact us!
-Call Palm Desert Visitor Services at 800-873-2428, and we’ll be sure to point you in the right direction.
+Call Palm Desert Visitor Services at 760-568-1441 or message us on this website, and we’ll be sure to point you in the right direction.